Wendell Cox: Professional activities

 His commentaries have appeared in numerous publications, such as the Daily Telegraph (London), the National Post (Canada), the Washington Post, the Wall Street Journal, the Los Angeles Times, the Washington Times, La Stampa (Turin) and the Australian Financial Review.

-The National Journal has twice honored his Public Purpose website as "one of the Internet's best transport sites".
+The National Journal twice honored his Public Purpose website as "one of the Internet's best transport sites".

 Cox's consultancy has worked for bus companies as well as for President George W. Bush's transition team.